agustinBassi/nodes-connection-mqtt-device/README.md

 ## Intro

-This project consists in a embedded MQTT Client that connects to [Nodes Connection](https://github.com/agustinBassi/nodes-connection) project, in order to visualize physical variables in a dashboard.
+This project consists in a embedded MQTT Client that connects to [AWS IoT Core](https://aws.amazon.com/iot-core/) platform, to send and receive MQTT topics from AWS suite.

 This project based in Arduino framework using PlatformIO tool.
 The original board target is ESP32 but it can be easily modified to work with ESP8266 or similar, configuring the `platformio.ini` file in the root folder of the project.